robertdp/purescript-wire/README.md

 ### Subscribing to a signal

-Subscribing to a signal is identical to events, with one exception: in the current implementation a signal will push it's current value to a new subscriber immediately.
+Subscribing to a signal is identical to events, with one exception: in the current implementation a signal will push it's current value to a new subscriber immediately (kind of like a `ReplaySubject(1)`).

 ```purescript
 subscribe :: forall b a.
 Signal a -> (a -> Effect b) -> Effect (Effect Unit)